meet2subha/Course3/CodeBook.md

-File with R code "run_analysis.R" perform major steps Extracts the measurements on the mean and standard deviation for each measurement Use descriptive activity names to name the activities in the data set Appropriately label the data set with descriptive variable names Creating a second, independent tidy data set with the average of each variable for each activity and each subject
+File with R code "run_analysis.R" perform major steps Extracts the measurements on the mean and standard deviation

-About variables:

-x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the downloaded files.
-x_data, y_data and subject_data merge the previous datasets to further analysis. features contains the correct names for the x_data dataset, which are applied to the column names stored in
+This code book summarizes the resulting data fields in tidy.txt.

+1)I have read the data set in activity labels and features
+2) I have taken out the data on mean and standard deviation
+3) I hav eread the training and test data
+4) I have merged all the data read in previous steps in a single table
+5) Next I have melted data in reshape package
+6) taken the mean
+7) Added in a table and stored in the the file